 For guides, if you can, think about sharing a general flow of the day.
 You can do this per plate or per table.
 Sharing what the menu is or when the late-night buffet will be served.
 You can even include the activities’ timings; if you have stations or a food truck coming, let your guests know what time.

 Signs & guides will help make your wedding flow better as you won’t see many people walking around “looking” for something or someone.

 10. Assign a Gift Guard

 Assuming you have preferred monetary gifts only, do not forget to assign a “gift guard.”
-This is basically someone that will take care and guard your “monetary gifts.”
+This is basically someone that will take care of and guard your “monetary gifts.”

 This is an essential tip and definitely something not to forget when planning a wedding.

 11. Pack and label all your “accessories”

 Suppose you plan to bring some personal items and creative details (similar wedding ideas) like custom hangers, custom robes, photo frames, etc. Ensure that you label the boxes accordingly with their contents.

 Why not take it to another level and add on your label where the boxes SHOULD go.
 For example, add that note to the photo frame box if you have photo frames that go to the receiving table.

 This will help whoever the team is helping you set these items up.

 12. Plan the before and after the wedding too!

 Ensure you communicate clearly what time you need your bridal party, family member/s, and specific relatives to arrive or present for make-up and prep.

 For the morning of the wedding, plan for food/breakfast to be delivered or catered!
 It will be a long day, and you want to be fed!